Lab 5 - Memory Security

 Using the addr

-variable, write 2 scanf
+variable, write 2 instructions: one that indexes addr

-instructions: one that overwrites the canary with the correct value and one that overwrites the return address with the address of function pawned
+to overwrite the canary with the correct value and one that indexes addr

 .